davimonteiro/davimonteiro.github.io/index.md

 [<i class="fab fa-facebook"/>](https://www.facebook.com/davimonteiroce)
 [<i class="fab fa-instagram"/>](https://www.instagram.com/davimonteiroce)

-For more information about me, you may use the left-side menu.
+For more information about him, you may use the left-side menu.